Porcupine: Use as food and clothing

-Porcupines are seldom eaten in Western culture but are eaten often in Southeast Asia, particularly Vietnam, where the prominent use of them as a food source has contributed to declines in porcupine populations.
+Porcupines are seldom eaten in Western culture, but are eaten often in Southeast Asia, particularly Vietnam, where the prominent use of them as a food source has contributed to declines in their populations.
 In China, the Chinese porcupine (Hystix brachyura hodgsoni), a subspecies of the Malayan porcupine, was one of several wild animals that was widely farmed for its meat, but a broad ban on the consumption of many wild animals in 2020 led to stoppage of this practice across the country.